“Constant communication, swift resolution, ideal result :)”-Satisfied Client

-Criminal Mischief Defense Attorney in Texas
+Criminal Mischief Defense Attorney in Houston, TX

 Criminal mischief sounds like a do-anything crime for which police can pursue charges at their whim.
 Fortunately, that's not how broadly Texas Penal Code 28.03 defines it, although the statute does have its ambiguities.
-Rather, Texas criminal mischief is what some other states charge as vandalism or malicious destruction of property, including what the layperson would think of as graffiti.
+Rather, Texas criminal mischief is what some other states charge as vandalism or malicious destruction of property,including what the layperson would think of as graffiti.

 In Texas, criminal mischief is a statutory crime.
 Texas Penal Code 28.03 first defines criminal mischief broadly before classifying levels of criminal mischief into increasingly stiff punishments.
 Texas Penal Code 28.03 is a relatively long statute.
 Criminal mischief in Texas has several levels covering everything from the lowest misdemeanor up to a first-degree felony.
 When it comes to vandalism, malicious destruction of property, or graffiti, what Texas calls criminal mischief, the message may be don't mess with Texas.